PROFESSORS AND RESEARCHERS

 Research topics:

-• Disability, health, community and collective action;
+• Disability, health, and community and civic engagement;

 Keywords: